|

 We have access to a network of

-freelancers who are specialized in technical translations in various
+freelancers who are specialized in legal, medical, financial, and technical

 Sworn (certified)